tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - False

+### Q: The"fairy" type made it's debut in which generation of the Pokemon core series games?
+- **Correct Answer:** 6th
+- 2nd
+- 7th
+- 4th

+### Q: The"fairy" type made it's debut in which generation of the Pokemon core series games?
+- **Correct Answer:** 6th
+- 2nd
+- 7th
+- 4th

 ### Q: Theodore Roosevelt Jr. was the only General involved in the initial assault on D-Day.
 - **Correct Answer:** True
 - False